stanistan/stanistan.github.io/content/writes/building-view-trees-in-go-part-5.md

 })
 ```

-Squinting, the only thing that is specific to that route (that isn't part of
+The only thing that is specific to that route (that isn't part of
-the rendering behavior) is `MyViewFromRequest`.
+the rendering behavior) is `FromRequest`.

-And we can extract it into an interface and function type that can
+And we can extract it into an interface (and function type) that can
 produce either a view or error out.

 ```go